-- Step 1 Connect one end of an Ethernet cable (included with your package) to the LAN port on the DWL-3200AP and the other end of the Ethernet cable to the port labeled P+DATA OUT on the PoE base unit. - Step 2 Connect another Ethernet cable from the DATA IN port on the PoE base unit to your router/switch, using a straight through cable, or to a PC, using a crossover cable. - Step 3 Attach the power adapter to the connector labeled POWER IN on the PoE base unit.
+- Step 1 Connect one end of an Ethernet cable (included with your package) to the LAN port on the DWL-8200AP and the other end of the Ethernet cable to the port labeled P+DATA OUT on the PoE base unit. - Step 2 Connect another Ethernet cable from the DATA IN port on the PoE base unit to your router/switch or to a PC. - Step 3 Attach the power adapter to the connector on the PoE base unit.
 Attach the power cord to the power adapter and into an electrical outlet.